darkocobe/darkocobe.github.io/_posts/2021-03-30-deliver-online-presentation-like-a-pro-part-1-setup-your-virtual-environment.md

 ![Multiple virtual desktops](/posts/2020-03-30-virtual-desktops.jpg)

 Now you have a fresh new virtual desktop for presenting, but that didn't clean your desktop. :) If your desktop looks like mine, like a mess, then read the next step.
-If you are interested to learn more about virtual desktops check the article [Manage virtual desktop like a pro in Windows 10](https://community.windows.com/en-us/stories/virtual-desktop-windows-10){:target="_blank" rel="noopener"}
+If you are interested to learn more about virtual desktops check the article [manage virtual desktop like a pro in Windows 10](https://community.windows.com/en-us/stories/virtual-desktop-windows-10){:target="_blank" rel="noopener"}

 ## Hide your desktop mess